carteras/cookbook/languages/python/tldr.dictionaries.md

 for password in passwords:
     # Split the key-value pair by the colon to separate the password and hash
     password, hash = password.split(":")
-    # Store the password as the value and the hash as the key in the reverse dictionary
+    # Store the password as the value and the h###ash as the key in the reverse dictionary
     reverse_dict[hash] = password

 # The hash for which we want to find the corresponding password